What are Sun Superdays 2023 and how do they work? Tips and tricks to get ahead!

 Now, some people manage to circumvent this by using two separate names, emails and address details, and of course buying the papers twice every day, but it is more of a hassle than I can bear.
 If you wanted to go as a group or use four Sun Superdays tickets for your family, you would both have to log on at the same time and hope you manage to book the same day - and this is far from certain and quite stressful to organise.
 The weekends and school holiday dates go ridiculously quick.

-Can I change the dates after I've booked Sun Superdays tickets?
+Can I change the dates on my Sun Superdays tickets?

 No, you cannot change the dates after booking, nor can you get any rainy-day guarantees or potential Covid-cancellation-refunds.
+You can't change the name on the tickets either.
 It's too bad, but it just is what it is with these types of promotions.

 No, you cannot sell/buy/gift Sun Superdays tickets.
 You may be asked for an ID at the gates.
 If you do not provide the ID that corresponds with the name that is on the booking, you will be denied entry.

-Due to people selling tickets on eBay and social media, there has been a bit of a crackdown by The Sun and the participating attractions and people are more and more asked for an ID at the gate and The Sun Superdays tickets checked against it.
+Due to people selling tickets on eBay and social media, there has been a crackdown by The Sun and the participating attractions and people are regularly asked for an ID at the gate and The Sun Superdays tickets checked against it.
 The terms and conditions I believe state now you should have photo ID, but in the past a bank card has been OK.
 To be on the safe side I'd bring a photo ID.

 Also, do not buy the codes online either from anyone.
 You are likely to be scammed by someone who has copied codes off newspapers without buying them, or using ghost codes, and your tickets may be invalidated.